Skip to contents

 Value

-A tibble with the corresponding results.
-The x and y values returned by the API are named lon and lat.
-Note that these coordinates correspond to the geocoded feature and may differ from the x and y values provided as inputs.
+A tibble with one match for each coordinate pair.
+The API output fields x and y are named lon and lat.
+These coordinates correspond to the matched feature and may differ from the input x and y values.

 Details

-See the ArcGIS REST docs for more information and valid values.
+See the ArcGIS REST API documentation for more information and valid values.

 outsr

 The spatial reference can be specified as a well-known ID (WKID).
-If not specified, the spatial reference of the output locations is the same as that of the service (WGS84, i.e. WKID = 4326).
+If not specified, the spatial reference of the output locations is the same as that of the service (WGS 84, that is, WKID 4326).

 See arc_spatial_references for values and examples.